Originally published December 2003 *Moved & Edited September 2017

 Anyone who has been around boats for a long time knows what the back side of a deck looks like when the backing plates come off and the fitting has been leaking.

 I re-bedded much of our 2005 Catalina in 2006 and the vessel already had multiple deck fitting leaks.
 This was a BRAND NEW BOAT!!!
-Properly installed marine butyl tape, in my humble opinion, is a superior deck sealant than any of the polysulfides or polyurethanes currently marketed for most applications.
+Properly installed Bed-It tape, in my humble opinion, is a superior deck sealant to any of the polysulfides or polyurethanes currently marketed for most applications.

-Any of them, butyl, polysulfide or polyurethane etc. will all work very, very well if properly installed.
+Any of them polysulfide or polyurethane, Bed-It etc. will all work very, very well if properly installed.
 IF PROPERLY INSTALLED being the key words.

 All deck hardware will eventually need re-bedding, no matter how good your sealant is.
 Why make things more difficult than they have to be in the future by using Satan’s Glue (AKA 5200) that can have as much as a 700 PSI bond strength?
 Why do this when a product with just 10-20 PSI will achieve the same, and often better, results or outcomes?